Remembering mathematical genius Srinivasa Ramanujan

-Math genius Srinivasa Ramanujan passed away on this day in 1920.
-On this occasion, we look at some interesting facts and trivia about the mathematician's life and career
+On the 129th birth anniversary of math genius Srinivasa Ramanujan, we look at some interesting facts and trivia about the mathematician's life and career

 >> Srinivasa Ramanujan displayed advanced mathematical ability since age 11 after reading a book on advanced trigonometry written by S. L. Loney, lent by two college students, who were lodgers at his home, which he mastered by age 13 and discovered sophisticated mathematical theorems on his own.

 >> Ramanujan received merit certificates and academic awards since age 14, which continued throughout his school career.
 He further assisted the school in the logistics of assigning its 1200 students to its 35-odd teachers.

 >> Srinivasa Ramanujan was able to complete mathematical exams in half the allotted time and was able to become proficient in geometry, infinite series and cubic equations.
 He even went on to find his own method to solve the quartic in 1902 and tried to solve the quintic a year later despite not knowing that the quintic could not be solved by radicals.

 >> G.S.
 Carr's book A Synopsis of Elementary Results in Pure and Applied Mathematics, is widely credited as a key element in awakening the genius of Ramanujan.
 The book, which contained a collection of 5000 theorems was studied in great detail by the mathematician, 16-years-old at the time in 1903.
 He had obtained the library-loaned copy from a friend.